 In April 2023 the City of Kirksville was awarded a $271,103 federal Transportation Alternatives Program grant to construct a paved multimodal sidewalk connecting downtown Kirksville to Phase 3.1 along the north side of Washington Street.
 Construction will begin in 2025.

 Why Start in The Park?

-Currently park users have to walk or bike on two-lane roads without shoulders to get from the campgrounds to the central attractions of the park.
-Phase 1 will connect these attractions, provide safe and direct access to the center of the park, and bring us closer to the ultimate goal of directly connecting Kirksville and Thousand Hills State Park.
+Prior to the opening of these Phases 1 and 2, park users had to walk or bike on two-lane roads without shoulders to get from the campgrounds to the central attractions of the park.
+Phase 1 connects these attractions, provides safe and direct access to the center of the park, and brings us closer to the ultimate goal of directly connecting Kirksville and Thousand Hills State Park.